Sam-Guliker/real-time-web/opdracht-1/readme.md

 - [pug][pug] as template engine
 - `webkitSpeechRecognition` for the speak recognision
 - [Now][now] using for deployment
+- Regex[regex] to filter out the curse words.

+# Deploy
+I've used [now][now] to deploy the app.🎉🎉

+![now](doc-images/now.png)

 # Bugs
 The following bugs are still present:

 - [ ] After saying the input you can change the value of the result the voice api gives back and use it as a regular chat input.

-# Deploy
-I've used [now][now] to deploy the app.🎉🎉

-![now](doc-images/now.png)

 # Todo
 This is what is left to do.

+- [x] Deploy the app.
+- [x] Give the user feedback
 - [ ] The ability to use it as a normal chat if the user does not want to use the voice api
-- [ ] Give the user feedback
+- [ ] Add a more global filter *eyes*

-- [x] Deploy the app.

 [now]: https://zeit.co/now